The Games Room. In the original forge.

 This was the original forge, where Shane’s grandfather, Davey John, worked iron.
 It’s been restored as a games room without losing what it was: charred timber walls, the stone, and the working-building feel, with a whiskey-stave table built along the picture window over the bay.

-Guinness stools at the table, a chess set, a dartboard, a beverage fridge, and a proper TV for the rugby.
+Guinness stools at the table, a chess set, a dartboard, a mini fridge of cold soft drinks, and a proper TV for the rugby.
 It’s open around the clock by PIN, shared between the cottage and the cabins, the place the evening drifts to once the hot tub’s done.

-A tall table built from whiskey-barrel staves along the picture window, with two Guinness stools and a beverage fridge in the corner.
-Bring your own; there’s glassware and an ice bucket.
+A tall table built from whiskey-barrel staves along the picture window, with two Guinness stools and a mini fridge in the corner, stocked with cold soft drinks.

 A chess set, a dartboard, and a proper TV with the streaming services and the sports channels; the rugby, in particular, has been watched in here more than once.